When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-There are a number of variables to consider before purchasing a battery.
+There are several variables to consider before purchasing a battery.
 I have listed these below, and they all require careful consideration:

 For the benefit of this article, I will concentrate on the most popular voltages currently in use:

-Most road legal electric bike kits use a 36v battery, the more powerful motors may use a 48v or even a 52v battery.
-When you are the realms of very high performance e-bikes, voltages can go to 72v and beyond.
+Most road-legal electric bike kits use a 36v battery, the more powerful motors may use a 48v or even a 52v battery.
+When you are in the realms of very high-performance e-bikes, voltages can go to 72v and beyond.

 For example, if you purchased a Bafang 250w mid-drive, then you would require a 36v battery, if you purchased a 1000w BBSHD then you would need a 48v battery.

 You will need to decide, whereabouts on your bike you would like to fix the battery.
 The most popular place is on the diagonal downtube, as this not only looks neat but also keeps the added weight of the battery fairly central and quite low, thus improving stability.